meilisearch/documentation/guides/advanced_guides/configuration.md

 Defines the time gap in seconds between each snapshot creation.

-Require `--snapshot-path` to be defined.
+Requires `--snapshot-path` to be defined.

 **Default value**: `86400` (1 day)